Thai Calendar: Why Thailand Uses 2569 B.E. in 2026

 Photo of author

-Ever seen the year 2568 on a document in Thailand and thought you’d time-traveled?
+Ever seen the year 2569 on a Thai calendar or document and thought you’d time-traveled?
 You haven’t.
-You’ve just encountered the Thai solar calendar, which is 543 years ahead of the Gregorian calendar.
+You’ve just encountered Thailand’s Thai solar calendar, which runs 543 years ahead of the Gregorian calendar.

 This guide will simply explain why Thailand has a different year, how to convert the dates, and how it impacts your travel.
 No more confusion, guaranteed.